hiralbhanu/GITS2.1-I.R.I.S/README.md

 0. Use custom commands to work with Git from your command line.
 1. Create Default files on startup according to the Stucture.
 2. Files will be auto generated with template to give the developers an idea on what needs to be filled.
+Also, the user is given a choice to add license in his repo from the list provided.
-3. Auto test case function generation whenever new code gets pushed.
-Developer can update the necessary tests inside the function.
+3. Score Calculation to see how much the repo matches with the ideal repo structure.
-4. Score Calculation to see how much the repo matches with the ideal repo structure.
+4. Created commands to show version of Git, count commits, list all custom created commands.
 5. Create a custom command to work with Git and make development fun.